b1uedust/bungie-net-sdk/docs/Destiny2Api.md

 Destiny2Api apiInstance = new Destiny2Api();
 Long characterId = 789L; // Long | The Destiny Character ID of the character for whom we're getting collectible detail info.
-Integer collectiblePresentationNodeHash = 56; // Integer | The hash identifier of the Presentation Node for whom we should return collectible details.
+Long collectiblePresentationNodeHash = 789L; // Long | The hash identifier of the Presentation Node for whom we should return collectible details.
 Details will only be returned for collectibles that are direct descendants of this node.
 Long destinyMembershipId = 789L; // Long | Destiny membership ID of another user.
 You may be denied.
 Integer membershipType = 56; // Integer | A valid non-BungieNet membership type.
 List<DestinyDestinyComponentType> components = Arrays.asList(new DestinyDestinyComponentType()); // List<DestinyDestinyComponentType> | A comma separated list of components to return (as strings or numeric values).
 See the DestinyComponentType enum for valid components to request.
 You must request at least one component to receive results.